 iOS 7 has defined Text Styles - Body, Caption 1, Caption 2, Footnote, Headline 1, Headline 2, Subhead 1, and Subhead 2.
 We assign a Text Style to each label in the cell layout via the attribute inspector as shown below.

-Once the label Text Styles & Auto Layout Constraints are set, we’re ready for the hard part.
+Once the label Text Styles and Auto Layout Constraints are set, we’re ready for the hard part.

 Implementation, The Hard Part

 Unlike Auto Layout in this example, there’s more work to do to support Dynamic Type.

 We need to make the Controller aware of a Text Size change by hooking into the UIContentSizeCategoryDidChangeNotification.

 1 2 3 4 5 6 7 8 9 10 11

 We need to calculate the height of the row/cell based on it’s content, and as each label in the cell can change height we need to calculate the total height of the cell required.